morerokk/NoeNoeShaderEdits/README.md

 * Added "Vertex Offset" shader under Overlay/Misc.
 This shader features properties like Position, Rotation and Scale within the shader.
 These properties can be animated.
 Great for niche uses that would otherwise break the IK, such as up/down floating animations, upside-down models, or scaling.
 * Optional support for receiving shadows (including self-shadowing).

+The self-shadowing is not always desirable, which is why the option is off by default.
+If desired, you can also turn off Cast Shadows on the mesh renderer instead, allowing you to still receive shadows properly.

 A bunch of changes to the outline shader:

 * Added "outer-only" outlines mode, which will only render outlines on the outer edges of the model.
 Great for avoiding artifacts or for stylistic effect.